 There is a large number of vinyl windows on the market—and they wildly vary in quality.
 The huge number of choices makes it hard for most homeowners to determine which ones are good and which ones are bad.

 An easy way to spot low-quality vinyl windows is that they often have a “plastic look” that lowers curb appeal.
 In addition, they are not very energy efficient (read more about window energy efficiency in the Twin Cities here) and are also prone to chalking and fading.

 Bottom Line: Low-quality vinyl windows are cheaper on the front end, but don’t often look good or perform well.
 You may save money up front with cheap vinyl windows, but you will end up paying more—much more—in the long run.

-For homeowners looking for replacement windows in the St. Paul and Minneapolis areas, high-quality vinyl windows provide the best in performance, looks, maintenance, and affordability.
-This combination of value and quality is why vinyl has dominated the window market for so long.
+For homeowners looking for replacement windows in the St. Paul and Minneapolis areas, high-quality vinyl windows provide exceptional performance, looks, maintenance, and value.

 High-quality vinyl windows do not have the “boxy, plastic” look low-quality vinyl windows do; they also usually have more glass area.
 In addition, high-quality vinyl windows are much more energy efficient.